 - Implementing savings.
 You can’t save what you don’t have, so it’s important to set a realistic savings goal that aligns with your financial needs and priorities.
 Once you know how much money needs to be saved each month, create an actual budget that reflects those numbers–and stick to it!

 - When you’re setting your goals, it’s important to have a plan.
 You can have all the best intentions in the world and still not reach them if you don’t know how to get there.
 The same goes for saving money: You need a strategy if you want to be successful at saving money and meeting your savings goals.

 Now here comes reality:

-I’m an advocate for tracking your spending and ensuring that you aren’t spending more than you earn, but I think it needs to involve processes that work efficiently for most people.
+JuanTax is an advocate for tracking your spending and ensuring that you aren’t spending more than you earn, but thinks it needs to involve processes that work efficiently for most people.

-Here’s what I advise doing before purchasing “that” item: monitor your spending for a few weeks to get a sense of how much money is coming into and leaving your home.
+Here’s what you should do before purchasing “that” item: monitor your spending pattern for a few weeks to get a sense of how much money is coming into and leaving your home.
 Better yet, automate this process by linking your financial accounts to a budget-tracking app.

 These types of tools enable you to easily review your spending history over a period of time and let you categorize your expenditures with a simple swipe, allowing you to see how much money you’re putting toward personal and business spending.

 The question is NOT whether you want or need something.
 What matters is that your income and expenses are transparent so you can determine whether you can truly afford something.

 It’s important to keep in mind that, even though we all have needs, there are many things you want but don’t need.
 The key is figuring out how much money you can spend on each category and making sure that your spending pattern matches your priorities.
 It can also help you figure out where you’re spending too much money, and give you a sense of where your priorities should lie.

 When deciding between what you want and what you need, there are a few key considerations to keep in mind: